top of page

 Ongoing research

-3. Seminal fluid-mediated paternal effects on offspring in Drosophila melanogaster
+3. Seminal fluid–mediated paternal effects in D. melanogaster

 News